 Those who tell you otherwise are selling you a lie.

-‘Social climbing’ happens in a lot of places.
+This form of upward mobility happens in a lot of places.

 But how many of us actually think, wait a second, “I just want to be me, and I want to carry something of my past as I leave a legacy for those who come after me to show them I was never ashamed of my forbears, so my descendants will have no cause to be ashamed of me”.
 I think that’s a more profound way of living, to achieve ‘well-being’ than choosing to become a pale imitation of people imitating the latest fads.
-The fads may change but your inner disquiet will still remain.
+The fads may change but your inner disquiet will remain.

-‘Well-being’ can never come from imitating ‘insecure’ people especially as they strictly follow the changing fashions as their ‘beauty’ depletes with the changing seasons.
+‘Well-being’ can never come from imitating ‘insecure’ people especially as they strictly follow the changing fashions as their superficial ‘beauty’ depletes with the changing seasons.